 Access to patent protection is not a small issue, as patents can decide the success of SMEs and startups in a number of ways.
 According to a January 2012 report to Congress on International Patent Protection for Small Businesses, patents help SMEs and startups capture competitive advantage, prevent copying, and attract investment and capital.

 The same report points out that obtaining patent protection overseas for existing inventions is often very costly, particularly for SMEs and startups, as patent acquisition costs in most foreign jurisdictions are higher than in the United States.
-The government fees for obtaining a U.S. patent are among the lowest in the industrialized world, about 25 percent the cost of a European patent.
+The government fees for obtaining a U.S. patent are among the lowest in the industrialized world, about 25 percent the cost of a patent in Europe.
 On top of this, the United States has long supported SMEs and startups, both foreign and domestic, with a 50 percent discount on patent fees.
-With the America Invents Act, the United States now supports micro-entities even further with a 75 percent discount on patent fees.
-Such support is rare overseas; most foreign jurisdictions do not provide any discounts.
+Under the America Invents Act, the United States now supports micro-entities even further with a 75 percent discount on patent fees.
+Such support is rare overseas – most foreign jurisdictions do not provide any discounts.

 Foreign jurisdictions also vary in their treatment of so-called "prior users" of technologies that subsequently receive patent protection, a situation that can significantly impact smaller firms.
 Prior user rights allow other firms to use a patented technology without paying royalties if they meet certain conditions before the patent application was filed.
 As a result, SMEs and startups filing abroad often face greater obstacles to their competitive success.
 The following table compares the availability of fee discounts and grace periods as well as the existence of prior user rights across selected overseas markets.[i]